Welcome to the Sand House

 The main aims of this website are to:

-- promote events relating to the Sand House, such as illustrated talks and exhibitions.
+Promote events and projects relating to the Sand House, such as illustrated talks and exhibitions

-And if you’re a fan of real ale, we’re delighted to tell you that Doncaster Brewery produces a Sand House Blonde ale that you may like to try!
-See the Doncaster Brewery website for more details.
+And if you’re a fan of real ale, we’re delighted to tell you that Doncaster Brewery produces a Sand House Blonde ale that you may like to try (although the ale is not available from this Sand House website)!
+Please see the Doncaster Brewery website for more details.